-Dedicated circuitry is built into Stratix II GX devices to automatically perform error detection.
+Dedicated circuitry is built into the Stratix II GX devices to automatically perform error detection.
 This circuitry constantly checks for errors in the configuration SRAM cells while the device is in user mode.
-You can monitor one external pin for the error and use it to trigger a reconfiguration cycle.
-You can select the desired time between checks by adjusting a built-in clock divider.
+Designers can monitor one external pin for the error and use it to trigger a reconfiguration cycle.
+The designer can select the desired time between checks by adjusting a built-in clock divider.